Low-Risk Business Ideas for Safe Startups

 Peddle your unused clothing

 This safe business idea might sound like a no-brainer, but it’s not just about going out and selling your clothes on eBay or Craigslist (although that can work for some).
-But as an alternative, you could host an event at your home for friends where you sell their unused clothing then use the profits as seed money to start up another business venture.
+As an alternative, you could host an event at your home for friends where you sell their unused clothing and use the profits as seed money to start up another business venture.

 Sell your unused books